-All companies are driven by growth and profitability, but early stage startups especially need to pay close attention to the metrics that surround this.
+All companies are driven by revenue growth and profitability, but early-stage startups in particular need to pay close attention to the metrics that gauge this.

 LTV to CAC ratio